Parameter-Efficient Multi-Task Learning via Progressive Task-Specific Adaptation: INTRODUCTION

-\paragraph{Contributions.} We summarize the contributions of our work below: \begin{enumerate} \item We introduce progressive task-specific adaptation, a parameter-efficient method for multi-task learning that sits between individual single-task and shared multi-task adaptations.
-It allows for knowledge transfer among tasks while reducing task interference through intelligent grouping.
+\begin{enumerate} \item We introduce progressive task-specific adaptation, a parameter-efficient method for multi-task learning that bridges the gap between individual single-task and shared multi-task adaptations.
+It facilitates knowledge transfer among tasks and reduces interference through intelligent task grouping.

-\item We propose a gradient-based task similarity approach that is used to assign similar tasks to the shared adapter modules.
+\item We propose a gradient-based task similarity approach to assign similar tasks to the shared adapter modules.
 Our experiments show that grouping less similar tasks, identified by this approach, adversely impacts the multi-task model's performance, proving its effectiveness.

 \item We create a LoRA-based \citep{hu2022lora} layer named TGLoRA, which is used to implement the progressive task-specific architecture.